Having visited the Oregon Coast before, I was on the hunt for a new activity, something that packed a punch. How about an Oregon Dunes tour?

-Because of that, you can rent and ATV or a side-by-side to take on the dunes yourself, but we decided on a guided Oregon dunes tour so that we could jump right into the action.
+You can rent and ATV or a side-by-side to take on the dunes yourself.
+We decided on a guided Oregon dunes tour so that we could jump right into the action.
 These guys grew up on the dunes and know which routes are sure to thrill; plus they know the limits of their vehicle.

 Having limited riding experience on sand, the first hour of an ATV rental would probably be just me figuring out how to handle the machine in deep sand.
 Not a great use of time or funds for a first time at the dunes, in my humble opinion.